COPPUL/westvault-vagrant/README.md

 * Sign into the staging server at http://localhost:8181/westvaultpln/login (admin@example.com / admin)
 * Find yourself in the list of providers and click on your name.
-* Copy your UUID
+* Copy your UUID.
-* Go to the Providers Whitelist page
+* Go to the Providers Whitelist page.
 * Create a new whitelist entry with your copied UUID.

 Now you can send deposits from OwnCloud to the staging server.